oppongk23/cats-or-dogs/README.md

 The flask folder contains the "app.py" file which shows the steps followed in deploying the model.

-More information can be found in the [https://pytorch.org/tutorials/recipes/deployment_with_flask.html](Pytorch documentation)
+More information can be found in the [Pytorch documentation](https://pytorch.org/tutorials/recipes/deployment_with_flask.html)

 The two test images which were used to test the deployed model were downloaded from: